 - Professionalism: Students discuss various aspects of professional practice so that they develop an understanding of the professional nursing role.
 This includes understanding the purpose and roles of the professional association.
-They attend a RNABC chapter meeting to identify current professional issues.
+They attend an RNABC chapter meeting and/or a VGH Professional Practice meeting to identify current professional issues.
 Ethical principles are discussed and students recognize the various contexts in which people live. - Communication: Students thoughtfully discuss verbally and in writing.
 They learn to be clear and concise in their arguments and to use relevant research and literature to support their views.
 An introduction to APA style and academic use of APA is included.
 They critically read and compose essays, critical analyses and summaries.
 Students dialogue with colleagues and teachers in the process of learning. - Systematic Inquiry: The ways of knowing including the empirical are discussed.
 Students start to critically review literature and research.
 They are encouraged to identify assumptions, suggest alternatives and consequences and be clear on the context of issues.
 They are encouraged to provide evidence for their views.
 An introduction to data bases (CD ROM and web based) and computer software is included in the course.
 Students are expected to access Internet sites for projects.